ElParmentier/python-chess/README.md

 # Python-chess

-Simple Python3 program for reenacting a chess game from its algrebric notation
+Simple Python3 program for reenacting a chess game from its algebraic notation